 We have invested in care delivery to support quality and safe care to improve the experience and outcome for babies, children and young people who require specialist palliative care.
 Alexander's Care Team is led by the Director of Care and supported by the Lead for Quality and Governance.
-In March 2022, the Care Quality Commission (CQC) carried out its first inspection of our children's hospice service and in May 2022 we were rated GOOD.
-The inspectors identified outstanding areas of practice, including:
+We were inspected in March 2022 by the Care Quality Commission (CQC) and in May 2022 we were rated GOOD.
+We survey our families annually to understand the needs of those we support and to help inform development.